 We are happy to help visitors and area students learn about Daniel Boone, Missouri history and pioneer life throughout the year.
 However, this means that we are sometimes limited on what types of tours we can offer other visitors when our field trips are on site.
 If you are interested in visiting us, especially on weekday mornings, please call ahead of time to learn what we can offer.

-Self-guided tours of the village grounds are free, but there is a charge to tour The Historic Daniel Boone Home.
+There is no charge to enter the park and self-guided tours of the village grounds are free, but there is a charge to tour The Historic Daniel Boone Home.
 We can't wait to show you around!
 Visit our Tours page or call the park at 636-798-2005 to learn more about Home and School Group Tour opportunities.

 During winter (Dec.
 16-March 1), the park is open but the gift shop and guided tours are available only on weekends.
 Check our website for specific hours.
 The Historic Daniel Boone Home is closed Christmas Eve, Christmas and New Year's Day.